chipjarred/MacMenuBar/README.md

 Note that when specifying the key equivalent, we used a lowercase "L".
 Using uppercase would imply that the shift key would also need to be pressed.   `"L"` and `.shift + "l"` are equivalent in this context.

-The `StandardMenuItemAction` we used before already have the standard key equivalents associated with them, so you don't need to specify one of them.
+The `StandardMenuItemAction`s we used before already have the standard key equivalents associated with them, so you don't need to specify one for them.
 If you don't want a key equivalent for your closure menu item, you can specify `.none`.

 Of course, you can also specify an action using an arbitrary selector.

 ## Updating Menus

-A lot fo menu item updating, especially enabling and disabling them, happens automatically via Cocoa's [Responder Chain](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/EventOverview/EventArchitecture/EventArchitecture.html#//apple_ref/doc/uid/10000060i-CH3-SW2), but that works based whether some object in the responder chain responds to the Objective-C selector associated with a given menu.
+A lot of menu item updating, especially enabling and disabling them, happens automatically via Cocoa's [Responder Chain](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/EventOverview/EventArchitecture/EventArchitecture.html#//apple_ref/doc/uid/10000060i-CH3-SW2), but that works based whether some object in the responder chain responds to the Objective-C selector associated with a given menu.
 That's the way Cocoa apps work in Swift too.
-That also still works  for selector based menus actions in `MacMenuBar`, if the `AppKit` objects underlying your SwiftUI views respond to the appropriate selectors, but closure-based menu actions in `MacMenuBar`, such as the one we wrote in the previous example, require more explicit handling.
+That also still works  for selector based menus actions in `MacMenuBar` with SwiftUI, if the `AppKit` objects underlying your SwiftUI views respond to the appropriate selectors, but closure-based menu actions in `MacMenuBar`, such as the one we wrote in the previous example, require more explicit handling.

 Suppose we just want to disable the "Show Log" menu item once the log is shown, we can specify that behavior using the `afterAction` method, when gets the menu item itself passed in as its parameter: